Isaac-DeFrain/blog/posts/building-this-blog-01-humble-beginnings.md

 _Solution_:

 We leveraged GitHub Pages' special behavior of serving `404.html` when a file isn't found.
 By creating a `404.html` file that mirrors the main `index.html` structure and processes it during build to inject the base path, we ensure that any "missing" route loads the SPA, which then reads the original pathname from the URL and routes accordingly.
-This solution is detailed in [part 2 of this series](./building-this-blog-02-spa-routing.md).
+This solution is detailed in [part 2 of this series](./building-this-blog-02-routing-for-github-pages-01.md).

-#### Base path configuration
+#### Base path configuration for GitHub Pages

 _Problem_: